islaytitans/alien/docs/src/GM/README.md

 ### Gain health by

 - When not broken
-  - Regain 1 point of health per Turn of rest
+  - Regain 1 point of health per Turn of rest in a safe location
 - When broken or critical injury
   - **Medical Aid** can only be used if you are broken or have a critical injury
   - **Medical Aid** can be used to regain health - regain Health equal to the successes